erbombla/meal-tracker/README.md

-# ts-to-do
+# meal-tracker

 This README outlines the details of collaborating on this Angular 2 application.

 ## User Stories
-* As a user, I want to be able to see a list of all the tasks I have to do.
+* I want to log a food I have eaten by submitting a form with food name, calories and details.
-* As a user, I want to be able to edit an individual task if I need to.
+* I want to view a list of foods I have logged.
+* I want options to view all foods, only high-calorie foods (more than 500 calories), or only lower-calorie foods (less than 500 calories).
-* As a user, I want to be able to create new tasks to add to my list.
+* I want to click a food to edit its name, details or calories (in case I decide to pretend my fries were 100 calories instead of 365).

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following things properly installed on your computer

 * [Git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/) (with NPM)